ptds2023/Project_Group_D/README.md

 -   `welcomeMessage`: Displays an engaging welcome message to users when the app starts, enhancing the overall user experience.

+-   `surpriseMe`: Displays a random cocktail from the list of options, indicating the ingresients, measurements and recipe.

 ### Why Cocktail Selector?

 Choosing the right drink from countless options can be overwhelming.
 The